 Utilization = Assigned TNs/(Available TNs – Intermediate TNs)

 For the Utilization reports to be consistent across all participating carriers, the CSCN recommends the following definitions be used in the Utilization reports:

+Total TNs is the total quantity of numbers allocated by exchange to the carrier.

 “Assigned TNs” are defined as numbers working in the Public Switched Telephone Network under an agreement such as a contract or tariff at the request of specific End Users or customers for their use, or numbers not yet working but having a customer service order pending.
 Numbers that are not yet working and have a service order pending for more than five days shall not be classified as assigned numbers.

-“Available TNs” are defined as the total number of Thousands-Blocks assigned to a carrier multiplied by 1000 from the Exchange Area specified in the Utilization report.
+“Available TNs” are total telephone Numbers available for assignment

 “End Users” are defined as a residential, business, institutional, or government entity that subscribes to a service, uses that service for its own purposes, and does not resell such services to other entities.